circe/circe/docs/src/main/tut/quickstart.md

-If you're using the `@JsonCodec` macro annotations in circe's `generic-extras` module, you'll need to add `-Ymacro-annotations` to your compiler options on Scala 2.13, or to include the [Macro Paradise][paradise] compiler plugin in your build on earlier Scala versions:
+If you're using the `@JsonCodec` macro annotations in circe's `generic-extras` module, you'll need to add `-Ymacro-annotations` to your compiler options on Scala 2.13, or include the [Macro Paradise][paradise] compiler plugin in your build on earlier Scala versions:

 ```scala